Portugal CV Writing Guide

 Make your Portugal CV more effective and emphasize what you have to offer to the employer.
 Use power words and action verbs to describe your achievements, such as contributed, organized, trained, managed, developed, coordinated, etc. Provide examples that fit the job, to illustrate your achievements.
-Bullet points these at the start of a sentence for maximum impact.
+Bullet points at the start of a sentence for maximum impact.

 Start your Portugal CV with “Personal Details” listing your name, date and place of birth, civil status, address and telephone number.
 Often CV is kept on file for a lengthy period, so any contact details you give have to remain accurate in the long term.
-A daytime phone number, with the international access code and e-mail, are most important.
+A daytime phone number, with the international access code and e-mail, is most important.
 In this section, you can also mention your ID number and your religion, as well as if you have a driving license.